beast-dev/doc/tutorials/howtos/constructing_models.md

 ## Importing data partitions

-To load a sequence alignment, simply select the `Import Data...` option from the `File` menu.
+To load a sequence alignment, select the `Import Data...` option from the `File` menu.
 You can also click the `+` button at the bottom left of the window or just drag-and-drop the file into the main window.
 The data should be in either NEXUS or FASTA format.
 BEAUti will also import the data from a BEAST XML file (including all the data partitions, the dates of the tips, but not the models and settings).

 ### Importing multiple partitions from a NEXUS file

 NEXUS files can define multiple partitions using the `charset` command.
-For example, the example file in the BEAST package: `/examples/Data/Primates_two_partition.nex` divides the sequences into two partitions (note the sequences have been truncated here for brevity):
+For example, the example file in the BEAST package: `/examples/Data/H1N1_HA.nex` (or [download from here](/tutorials/howtos/files/H1N1_HA.nex)) divides the sequences into two partitions (note the sequences have been truncated here for brevity):

 ```
 #NEXUS